AMCON Distributing (NYSEAMERICAN:DIT) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of AMCON Distributing (NYSEAMERICAN:DIT – Free Report) in a research note published on Wednesday morning.
+StockNews.com assumed coverage on shares of AMCON Distributing (NYSEAMERICAN:DIT – Free Report) in a research report sent to investors on Tuesday morning.
 The brokerage issued a hold rating on the stock.

-Separately, TheStreet lowered shares of AMCON Distributing from a b- rating to a c rating in a research report on Thursday, January 18th.
+Separately, TheStreet cut AMCON Distributing from a b- rating to a c rating in a research report on Thursday, January 18th.

-AMCON Distributing (NYSEAMERICAN:DIT – Get Free Report) last posted its earnings results on Thursday, January 18th.
-The company reported $1.78 earnings per share for the quarter.
+AMCON Distributing (NYSEAMERICAN:DIT – Get Free Report) last posted its quarterly earnings data on Thursday, January 18th.
+The company reported $1.78 EPS for the quarter.
+The firm had revenue of $644.96 million during the quarter.
 AMCON Distributing had a return on equity of 9.82% and a net margin of 0.38%.
-The firm had revenue of $644.96 million during the quarter.

 AMCON Distributing Cuts Dividend

-The firm also recently declared a quarterly dividend, which was paid on Monday, February 12th.
-Investors of record on Friday, February 2nd were issued a dividend of $0.18 per share.
+The business also recently announced a quarterly dividend, which was paid on Monday, February 12th.
+Investors of record on Friday, February 2nd were paid a $0.18 dividend.
+This represents a $0.72 dividend on an annualized basis and a yield of 0.36%.
 The ex-dividend date was Thursday, February 1st.
-This represents a $0.72 dividend on an annualized basis and a yield of 0.36%.
-AMCON Distributing’s dividend payout ratio is 4.30%.
+AMCON Distributing’s payout ratio is currently 4.30%.

 Institutional Investors Weigh In On AMCON Distributing